vincbeaulieu/GameCube-BLE-adaptor/README.md

 This project will be towards the development of a Bluetooth receiver for the NGC port of the GameCube / Wii.
 Allowing bluetooth controller such as the Nintendo Switch Bluetooth GameCube controller to be compatible with the GameCube and Wii console.

-A lot of the code regarding the communication protocol of the GameCube controler has been reverse engineered and is available to mod a standard wired GameCube controller and turn it into a bluetooth one [1].
-However, this mod only work for bluetooth compatible devices, rendering the new moded controller incompatible with the Nintendo GameCube / Wii.
+The code regarding the communication protocol of the GameCube controler has been reverse engineered and is available online.
+The existing code turns a standard wired GameCube controller into a bluetooth one.
+However, this mod only works for bluetooth compatible devices, rendering the new moded controller incompatible with the GameCube / Wii consoles.
+[1]

 [1] https://github.com/NathanReeves/BlueCubeMod